temporalio/documentation/docs/application-development/features.md

 temporalClient.CompleteActivity(context.Background(), taskToken, result, nil)
 ```

-Following are the parameters of the `CompleteActivity` function:
+The following are the parameters of the `CompleteActivity` function:

 - `taskToken`: The value of the binary `TaskToken` field of the `ActivityInfo` struct retrieved inside
   the Activity.